DVMProject/dvmbridge/README.md

-# Digital Voice Modem FNE P25 <-> Analog Bridge
+# Digital Voice Modem FNE Audio Bridge

-README TODO
+The Digital Voice Modem FNE Audio Bridge is a helper application designed to allow Rx and Tx of digital audio from/to PCM.

 ## License